BrunoWallner/audioviz/README.md

 * Fast Fourier transform via [RustFFT](https://github.com/ejmahler/RustFFT) with space and volume normalisation
 * configuration that can be modified at runtime
 * high-level abstraction but still possible to do everything manually
+* multiple interpolation modes like cubic and linear
 * system audio capturing using [cpal](https://github.com/RustAudio/cpal)
 * multithreaded event based approach
 * should be possible to implement in any project